devops-q/devops/itu-minitwit-golang/deployments/README.md

 * Public docker image repository
 * SSH access to the VM
-* Docker installed on the VM
+* Docker installed on the VM (we are using an image with docker pre-installed, so it should be there if you followed the terraform deployment)
-* Docker-compose installed on the VM
+* Docker-compose installed on the VM (we are using an image with docker pre-installed, so it should be there if you followed the terraform deployment)

 ### Steps